medinaccesar/symfony-hexagonal-project/README.md

 - **Access the application**

-You can access the application at http://localhost:8080/ in your web browser.
+You can access the application at http://localhost:8080/ or http://localhost:8080/ui in your web browser

 ### Manual installation 🖥